surrenderoz/ddd/README.md

 - **8989/TCP** - WSS protocol used by WebRTC to play the video
 - **8089/TCP** - used by the web application to communicate with Janus server (REST API)
 - **10000-10500/UDP** - a set of UDP ports for the RTP screencast (the port is chosen dynamically by Janus).

+*Notice: aPuppet requires enabling all incoming and outgoing UDP traffic, especially if you're behind a NAT.*

 ### Setup options and use cases